 Eat Gluten Free on Mission Beach in San Deigo California.
-Deprivation-free celiac-safe travel tips and finds ahead!
+Where to stay, gluten free restaurants in mission beach, and tips for traveling with celiac.

-Now that our “baby” is wearing 2T clothes we wanted to start taking more frequent family vacations!
+Now that our “baby” isn’t really a baby anymore, we wanted to start taking more frequent family vacations!
 I plan to share more gluten free travel posts here on Flippin’ Delicious as we start trotting the globe!

 Traveling when you have celiac or food allergies can be a challenge, so I wanted to share all of the yummy eats I found with you!